On Schwinger pair production between D3 branes: The interaction amplitude

 where $C_n$ is given in \eqref{21Cn}.
-According to \cite{Lu:2018suj}, if the brane separation $y$ is large, compared to string scale, the factor $e^{-\frac{y^2}{2\pi \alpha^\prime t}}$ in the integrand in \eqref{98IA} makes the small-$t$ integration unimportant.
+According to \cite{Lu:2018suj}, if the brane separation $y$ is very large compared to string scale, the factor $e^{-\frac{y^2}{2\pi \alpha^\prime t}}$ in the integrand in \eqref{98IA} makes the small-$t$ integration unimportant.
 Therefore, for large $t$, we have $C_n\approx1$ and

-In this case, we have $\Gamma=0$ if and only if ${\bar{\nu}_0}=\nu_1=0$.
-When there is no flux on the D3 branes, the net interaction indeed vanishes, which agrees with our former claim.
+Under such a condition, we have $\Gamma=0$ if and only if ${\bar{\nu}_0}=\nu_1=0$, which means that when there is no flux on the D3 branes, the net interaction indeed vanishes.
+This agrees with our former claim.
 Another example is that when the fluxes on two D3 branes are identical, that is, $F=F^\prime$, we have ${\bar{\nu}_0}=\nu_1=0$ and there will be no net interaction between the D3 branes.
 If ${\bar{\nu}_0},\nu_1\neq0$, the fact $\Gamma>0$ indicates that the interaction is in general attractive between two D3 branes.
 Moreover, $\Gamma\sim y^{-4}$ is also expected, since there are in total 6 Dirichlet-Dirichlet directions, which are perpendicular to the D3 branes.
-This is an analog to Gauss' theorem which describes the interaction between two charged particles in 3-dimensional space.
+This is an analog to Gauss's theorem which describes the interaction between two charged particles in 3-dimensional space.
 These results are consistent with \cite{Lu:2018suj}.